wphicks/vectordb-benchmark/README.md

   :param engine: only support milvus

-  :param config_name:     specify the name of the configuration file in the configurations directory,     and only use this configuration file;     if not specified, all milvus_concurrency*.yaml in the configuration directory will be used.
+  :param config_name:     specify the name of the configuration file in the configurations directory by prefix matching;     if not specified, all milvus_concurrency*.yaml in the configuration directory will be used.

 Options:
   --host TEXT         [default: localhost]